Mikaelia/contact-form-vue/README.md

 ### Validation

 Instead of writing my own validators for each input field, I integrated Vuelidate.
-I chose Vuelidate with the rationale that the prebuilt validators are well tested,less error prone, and coupld be implemented much more quickly.
+I chose Vuelidate with the rationale that the prebuilt validators are well tested, less error prone, and coupld be implemented much more quickly.
 In addition, Vuelidate's quite extensible: custom validators can be easily added to complement Vuelidate's premade offerings.

 ### Data Storage

 For storing user data, I used Firebase.
 I've used Firebase in the past for simple projects, and it's a great tool to get up and running quickly with data storage without having to spin up your own backend.
 It also made more sense to me than creating a Vuex store, as forms in the wild normally post to databases, and I wanted to mimic that functionality.
-Firebase allos me to easily push new data to my cloud storage, and retrieve it elsewhere in my application.
+Firebase allows me to easily push new data to my cloud storage, and retrieve it elsewhere in my application.
 I saw this as a good solution to developing the page with specific user information.

 ### File Organization / Component Design